iota-wiki/docs-template/documentation/docs/getting_started/README.md

 # Example Getting Started File

+This can for example be use as "getting started" for languages.
+Just create a page for every language like "java.md" in this folder.

 ## Required Prior Knowledge

 You should list any knowledge the user requires to properly understand your project, and it's source code and examples.